pelican-plugins/image-preview-thumbnailer/README.md

 `$selector` is a CSS selector to target HTML elements this plugin will parse and look for `<a>` hyperlinks.
 It can be for example `article` if your Pelican template place your pages content in `<article>` tags, or just `body` to select the whole page.
+Several comma-separated values can be provided as CSS selectors to `Image-preview-thumbnailer`.

 ### Supported link formats
 Currently this plugin support preview of the following links: